smbaig235/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Step 1:

-first install  npm run " npm i "on frontend-react-js directory.
+First install  npm run " npm i "on frontend-react-js directory.
 Then compose up the compose.yaml file to start up the environment.
 Click on the port 3000 so the both ends are communicating.

 ### Step 2:

-we need to authenticate ourself on the site hit join now and enter some information to enter the app as the authenticated user.
+We need to authenticate ourself on the site hit join now and enter some information to enter the app as the authenticated user.

 ### Step 3: